Pine Mountain Settlement School

 The “container” for most of the bibliographies in Pine Mountain Settlement School Collections is the Chicago Style, long a favorite of the Humanities.
 The continuation of this format through disciplines pays homage to the idea of standardization without going into the more extensive analysis of how collections and now digital records groups might be configured for historians and scholars in the future.
 It simply defines the basic elements of books and periodicals and is aimed at a kind of technical precision.
 We do not always hit the mark on this technical precision, but we are getting better at it.
 Further, we do not aim for precision, but simply to follow the notion that folks need to know where their information comes from to trust it.
 We aim for the general public and not necessarily for the scholar in our content management and in some cases in our choices of content.

 Digitization is not without its consequences.
 Subject files in early libraries were a must, now OPACs (Online Public Access Catalogs) are part of the vast and growing digital network.
 Our bibliographies point to sources that do not necessarily reside within the Pine Mountain Settlement School Collections but may be found “out there,” on the web.
 Sometimes these links can change the understanding of the cultural resource, the photograph, and other materials found in the home collections.
-These links have the capacity to change the institution itself.
+It seems important to remember that these exterior links have the capacity to change the institution itself.

-Click on BIBLIOGRAPHIES Guide for a list of bibliographies in the Pine Mountain Settlement School Collections.
-Almost all these bibliographies are under construction and will grow.
-Also, see the tables in many pages that contain basic bibliographic information for people, buildings, and other key components of the collections.
+Click on BIBLIOGRAPHIES Guide for a list of bibliographies contained in the Pine Mountain Settlement School Collections.
+Almost all these bibliographies will grow as the editors locate materials that need to be recognized as important to the history of Pine Mountain Settlement.
+Note, that many of the pages contain bibliographic information (places the reader may go to find additional related information).
+Many of the pages also contain basic bibliographic information for people, buildings, and other key components of the archival materials and collections.

 Return To: